README.1ST

 Panl server

-The server that handles the URLs, builds the Solr request object, connects to the Solr search server, executes the query, parses the results, builds the JSON response and passes it back to the caller.
+The server that responds to specific URLs, parses the URL path, builds the Solr request object, connects to the Solr search server, executes the query, parses the results, builds the JSON response and passes it back to the caller.

 Solr field

-The definition of the field in the managed-schema.xml Solr configuration file which determines what features can be used by the Panl server.
+The definition of the field in the managed-schema.xml Solr configuration file which determines how Solr indexes, searches, and presents the information.
+The Solr field type determines what features can be configured to be used by the Panl server.

 Solr query

-The query string that is sent to the Solr search server, an example of this is:
+The HTTP query string that is sent to the Solr search server, an example of this is:

 q=*:*&q.op=OR&facet.limit=100&fl=brand,name&facet.mincount=1&rows=10&facet.field=le